doersino/markdeep-thesis/README.md

 * The first two pages of the document – the title page and the empty page after it – are intentionally lacking page numbers.
 Page numbers commence with "1" on page 3 of the document.
 * A horizontal rule `---` forces a page break or two: The content will continue on the next odd-numbered page. (`<span class="pagebreak"></span>` forces a simple page break.)
 If you want to insert a *visible* horizontal rule that does not result in any page breaks, type `<hr class="ignore">`.
 * This tool converts Markdeep's endnotes into footnotes.
+Multiple references to an endnote turn into multiple, distinct footnotes.
 * Similarly, the target URLs of links specified using Markdown are shown in footnotes.
 * Note that Markdeep's [`insert` functionality](https://casual-effects.com/markdeep/features.md.html#including/insertingotherdocuments) does not play well with this tool.
 * Also note that this tool includes no fancy (e.g. BibTeX-style) way of managing references – it doesn't extend Markdeep's capabilities in this respect.
 You'll need to manually make sure that your formatting is consistent if that's something you or your advisor cares about.
 (This is certainly a feature that would be neat to integrate!)